magepages/mpdocs/docs/free-gifts/index.md

   - **Show notice for Gift**: Select **Yes** to notify customer when they add gift to the cart
   - **Notice**: The message notice that `Customer has successfully added free gift`
   - **Discard Subsequent Rules**:
-    - Select **Yes** to limit the number of rules applied to the product.
+    - Select **Yes** to limit the number of gift rules applied to the product or cart.
     - Rules with lower priority than this rule or rules with Priority but created later will not be applied
     - **Discard Subsequent Rules** are divided into 2 cases applicable to **Cart** or **Item**
 - *For example*: There are 6 rules in which: rule 4 has a priority of 10; rule 1.5 is 1; rule 2 is 10; rule 3 is 15; rule 6 is 10.
 If you choose stop at 4 then: